-- (g) The Securities and Exchange Board of India (Delisting of Equity Shares) Regulations, 2009; (Not applicable to the Company during the audit period) - (h) The Securities and Exchange Board of India (Buyback of Securities) Regulations,1998; (Not applicable to the Company during the audit period) - The Company being a material subsidiary of Standard Industries Limited ("SIL"), certain employees of the Company have been categorised as Designated Persons and are covered by the Code of Conduct under The Securities and Exchange Board of India (Prohibition of Insider Trading) Regulations, 2015, of "SIL". - (vi) The Management of Company has identified and confirmed the following other specifically Acts/ Laws applicable to the Company as per Annexure-A.
+- (g) The Securities and Exchange Board of India (Delisting of Equity Shares) Regulations, 2009 and The Securities and Exchange Board of India (Delisting of Equity Shares) Regulations, 2021; (Not applicable to the Company during the audit period) - (h) The Securities and Exchange Board of India (Buyback of Securities) Regulations, 2018; (Not applicable to the Company during the audit period) - (i) The Securities and Exchange Board of India (Issue and Listing of Non-Convertible Securities) Regulation, 2021 (Not applicable to the Company during the audit period) - The Company being a material subsidiary of Standard Industries Limited ("SIL") (CIN: L17110MH1892PLC000089) certain employees of the Company have been categorised as Designated Persons and are covered by the Code of Conduct under The Securities and Exchange Board of India (Prohibition of Insider Trading) Regulations, 2015, of SIL. - (vi) The Management of Company has identified and confirmed the following other specifically Acts/ Laws applicable to the Company as per Annexure-A.

-We have also examined compliance with the applicable clauses of the following:
+I have also examined compliance with the applicable clauses of the following:

-- Secretarial Standards issued by The Institute of Company Secretaries of India with respect to board and general meetings. - ii.
+- i.
+Secretarial Standards issued by The Institute of Company Secretaries of India with respect to Board and General Meetings. - ii.
 The SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015; (Not Applicable to the Company during the audit period)

-During the period under review the Company has complied with the provisions of the Act, Rules, Regulations, Guidelines and Standards, etc. mentioned above.
+During the period under review, the Company has complied with the provisions of the Act, Rules, Regulations, Guidelines and Standards, etc. mentioned above.

-We further report that
+I report that:

 The Company has adequate composition of the Board of Directors as per the Companies Act, 2013.
-The changes in the composition of the Board of Directors that took place during the period under review Ire carried out in compliance with the provisions of the Act.
+The changes in the composition of the Board of Directors that took place during the period under review are carried out in compliance with the provisions of the Act.